jstnlii/Gmail-blocker/README.md

    - Create a new project in [Google Apps Script](https://script.google.com/)
    - Copy and paste the provided code into the script editor.

+3. **Configure Label:**
+   - Set the `bannedLabel` variable to the name of the label you created in your Gmail.
+If you didn't change the name of the label in Gmail, you can skip this step.

-2. **Enable Gmail API:**
+4. **Enable Gmail API:**
-   - Go to `Services` > `Gmail API` and click `Add`.
+   - On the left side of the screen, `Services` > `Gmail API` and click `Add`.

-3. **Set up Triggers:**
+5. **Set up Triggers:**
    - Navigate to `Triggers` and add a new time-driven trigger based on your preferences.
-Recommended every hour and to immediately notify failiures.

-5. **Configure Label:**
-   - Set the `bannedLabel` variable to the label name used for filtering unwanted emails.
-If you didn't change the name of the label in Gmail, you can skip this step.
+   - Ensure the `choose which function to run` dropdown is set to `deleteWithLabel`.

 6. **Save and Run:**
    - Save the script (Ctrl + S) and run the `deleteWithLabel` function manually for the first time.

 7. **Verify Execution:**
    - Check the logs to ensure that the script is working as expected.

-8. **Automate with Triggers:**
-   - Any email from the address will be automatically and periodically deleted without you ever seeing it.

 ### Ignorance is bliss.